 This paraphrasing tool is also awesome to help you write better.

-My advice is to start working on your SEO as soon as possible.
+My advice is to start working on your SEO as soon as possible to make sure your blog posts start ranking in search engines.
 I didn’t and totally regret it now.
 You don’t want to make these serious blogging mistakes.

-SEO is the best way to get the right type of traffic to your blog.
+SEO is one of the best ways to get the right type of traffic to your blog.
 I encourage you to take a course from an expert.
 You’ll also want an expensive keyword research tool like KeySearch.

-Here are the tools and courses I recommend to help you will SEO.
-Some are even free.
+Here are the best tools and courses I recommend to help you will SEO.
+There are some free options below too.

 SEMrush– SEMrush is a comprehensive keyword research tool.